Cafe attack suspect arrested in Bangladesh

 DHAKA: Bangladesh police said on Saturday they had arrested one of the men behind a militant attack on a Dhaka cafe last year that killed 22 people, mostly foreigners.

-Jahangir Alam was detained late on Friday during a raid in Tangail, about 100 km (60 miles) northwest of the capital, the head of the counter-terrorism police, Monirul Islam, told reporters.
+Jahangir Alam was detained late on Friday during a raid in Tangail, about 100-km northwest of the capital, the head of the counter-terrorism police, Monirul Islam, told reporters.

 "He was one of the masterminds," Islam said.